 The Nanny Guide: Nanny Cost

 Many factors come into play in determining the cost of a nanny.
-Here is a breakdown of the typical factors that contribute to the variability:
+Check out this video from Care.com's senior managing editor Katie Bugbee to learn what you should take into account.
+And here is a breakdown of the typical factors that contribute to the pay variability:

 - Type of nanny: Do you require live-in or live-out nanny?
-Full-time, part-time, or summer only?
-Live-out nannies are paid more than live-in nannies because they do not receive room and board.
-Part-time nannies typically receive higher hourly wages than full-time nannies given that there are less perks and job security.
+Full-time, part-time or summer only?
+Live-out nannies are paid more than live-in nannies because they don't receive room and board (learn more about what to pay live-in nannies).
+Part-time nannies typically receive higher hourly wages than full-time nannies, given that there are less perks and job security.

 - Number of children being care for: The more kids being cared for, the higher the cost.

 - Geographic area: Higher cost of living areas = higher wages.
-For example, Chicago Nannies may have a different pay rate than New York Nannies and San Antonio Nannies.
-If you live in California, look at the competitive rates for nannies in San Diego, Los Angeles and San Francisco to see what you should pay your nanny.
+For example, Chicago nannies may have a different pay rate than New York nannies or San Antonio nannies.

-- Additional incentives: You may wish to present additional incentives for excellent performance, such as a resigning bonus, reimbursement for training (e.g., childhood education classes, CPR training), a gym membership, etc.
+- Additional incentives: You may wish to present additional incentives for excellent performance, such as an end of the year bonus, yearly raises, reimbursement for training (e.g., childhood education classes, CPR training), a gym membership, etc.

 According to various web sources, in 2006, full-time nannies (45-50 hours/week) caring for one to two children received: